Two Pointer Techniques for Linked List Problems

 }

-// p2 takes a step, if it reaches the end of list B, switch to list A
+// p2 takes one step forward, if it reaches the end of list B, switch to list A

 if p2 == nil {